gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 ### UI and behavior changes

-We need to change the UI to reflect the new policy.
 We need to add validation to all actions that can cause lock (in `WebUI` and `tctl`).
 The error messages should inform the user why this action is not allowed.

 No changes are required in the `tsh` code.